 Infants & Toddlers

-An infant is defined as a child at least eight days old and under two years of age.
+An infant is defined as a child at least eight days old and less than two years of age.
 Infants less than eight days old are not allowed onboard any Sun Country flight.
-Travelers can purchase seats for infants, or travel with them as lap-held infants at no charge.
+Travelers can purchase seats for infants or travel with them as lap-held infants at no charge.

 The infant can be added to the reservation when booking online or by calling Reservations.
-Passengers traveling with lap-held infants must check-in with an agent at the airport check-in counter.
+Passengers traveling with lap-held infants must check-in with an agent at the airport ticket counter.